Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Methods

 Dephasing noise results from the decoherence of a quantum state, thus reducing the relative phases between the quantum states over time.
 Similar to amplitude damping described earlier, increasing probability parameter $\lambda_f$ is akin to shortening the time for decoherence to occur.
 The dephasing noise is written as a quantum channel similar to that for amplitude damping

 where

 are the associated Kraus operators.
 Dephasing noise is commonly associated with the T2 time.

 The last type of noise that we considered is the readout noise.
 It represents errors that commonly occur during the measurements of quantum states during quantum computation.
-Noisy measurement outcomes can simulated by applying a row-stochastic transition matrix $P$ containing conditional probabilities to the original measurement outcomes.
+Noisy measurement outcomes can be simulated by applying a row-stochastic transition matrix $P$ containing conditional probabilities to the original measurement outcomes.
 The matrix $P$ is given as

 where the elements $p(y|x)$ represent the probability of the original measurement outcome $x$ being erroneously transformed to outcome $y$.
-For simplicity, we let the elements $p(0|0) = p(1|1) = 1-\lambda_r$ and $p(1|0) = p(0|1) = \lambda_r$.
-The reset error channel is essentially a bit flip quantum channel with error-free measurement and can be represented with the following quantum channel
+For simplicity, we let the elements $p(0|0) = p(1|1) = 1-\lambda_r$ and $p(1|0) = p(0|1) = \lambda_r$, where $\lambda_r$ represents the average of the readout error rates between $p(0|1)$ and $p(1|0)$.
+The readout error channel is essentially a bit flip quantum channel with error-free measurement and can be represented with the following quantum channel

 where

 are the associated Kraus operators.